ejparnell/understanding-binary-python/README.md

 - Bitwise Operators in Python
   - AND (&), OR (|), XOR (^), NOT (~)
   - Bit shifting (left shift << and right shift >>)
-- Applications of Binary in Python
-  - Binary search algorithm (basic introduction to searching using binary logic)
-  - Binary file handling in Python (using open() in binary mode)
-  - Practical use cases (e.g., working with binary data, encryption basics, etc.)
-- Boolean Logic and Binary
-  - Boolean values (True/False)
-  - Relating binary values (0/1) to False and True
-  - Boolean operations (and, or, not) in Python and their binary equivalents
-- Binary Conversion Functions in Python
-  - Decimal to binary (bin())
-  - Binary to decimal (int(binary_str, 2))
-  - Decimal to hexadecimal (hex())
-  - Binary to hexadecimal conversions
-- Floating Point Numbers and Binary
-  - Basic explanation of floating-point representation in binary
-  - IEEE 754 floating-point standard (overview)
-  - Understanding precision errors with floating-point numbers

 While it's not essential that you have a deep understanding of Python to complete this lesson, it's recommended that you have a basic understanding of Python syntax and data types.